NERSC/Shifter-Tutorial/00-intro.md

-# Welcome and intro to Docker
+# Welcome and intro to Containers

 ## Setup!

-Go to [Setup](setup.md) and start downloading Docker for your platform.
+If you haven't already installed Docker on your laptop, please do it now.
+Instructions are in [Setup](setup.md).

 ## Presentation